Tarrackk/Tarrackk/README.md

 - 🌱 I’m currently learning C#
 - 🥉 Javascript beginner
-- 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: Joe

 ### Connect with me:
 - Discord: Thugi#4123
 - Growtopia : Ta7are
-- Snapchat: No need to know
 <br />

 ### Languages I use: